terrygreen0606/React-Redux-Firebase/README.md

 Projectlist is integrated with Firebase pagination, real time updating, deleting, updating and so on.

-Userlist is integrated with all the admin auth functions including normal react pagination.
+Userlist is integrated with all the admin auth functions (update, delete auth users) including normal react pagination.